Cannabis and asthma? You might be surprised at what happens when you combine the two...

 Experiencing coughing, shortness of breath, and chest tightness?

-It is estimated that one out of twelve people suffer from asthma – a chronic respiratory disease which typically becomes present during childhood.
+An estimated one out of twelve people suffer from asthma – a chronic respiratory disease which typically becomes present during childhood.

 While many people experience minimal symptoms with treatment, asthma was linked to over 3,000 deaths in 2010 alone.

-In fact – recent research is showing cannabis is helpful rather than harmful for asthma patients.
+In fact – recent research is showing cannabis is helpful rather than harmful for asthma patients (especially if you use the best cannabis delivery method for asthma patients).

 Cannabis opens rather than restricts the airways